 The Nutrition Facts Label helps you understand the nutrients a food product contains.
-This fact sheet will help you read food labels, so that you can meet the needs of your special diet.
+This fact sheet will help you read food labels, so that you can meet the needs of your kidney diet.
 Food labels have percent daily values listed for a set group of nutrients.
 These values are based on the Food and Drug Administration (FDA) recommended 2000 calorie diet.
 You may need more or less calories.
 Check with your kidney dietitian.
 Using percent daily values can help you choose foods that are within your special diet needs.

 In addition to nutrients, ingredients are also listed.
 All ingredients are listed in order by weight, with the item of the most weight listed first.
 If an ingredient is listed at the end, a very small amount was used in the product.
-Look at the list of Ingredients to Avoid for help in reading the labels.
+Look at the list below of Ingredients to Avoid for help in reading the labels.
 Ask your dietitian to help you look at labels to best meet your needs.

 The serving size listed tells what a single portion of a food is.
 The rest of the information on the label tells information about the serving size listed.
 If larger or smaller amounts of the food are taken, use the information on the label to figure out the nutrients for the portion you are going to eat.
 Be aware that the serving sizes listed may not be the same as the serving size on your diet plan.
-Talk with your dietitian about how to use serving sizes to meet your needs.
+Talk with your kidney dietitian about how to use serving sizes to meet your needs.
 See "Putting it All Together," below, for portion sizes for CKD.

 Calories tell you how much energy is found in a serving of the food.
 If you are trying to lose weight, you may be looking for foods with less calories per serving.
 If you need to gain weight, look for foods with more calories per serving.
 Ask your kidney dietitian what is best for you.

 Fat and Cholesterol